cosmos/cosmos-sdk/docs/gaia/installation.md

 At the time of writing, only the following [architectures are supported](https://build.snapcraft.io/user/cosmos/cosmos-sdk): `amd64` `i386` `arm64` `armhf` `ppc64el` `s390x`.
 :::

 `snap` installs Gaia binaries as `gaia.gaiad` and `gaia.gaiacli`.
-It is recommended to create commands aliases for user's convenience once the package is installed:
+It is recommended to create commands aliases for the user's convenience once the package is installed:

 ```
 $ sudo snap alias gaia.gaiad gaiad